Aperture Submission Guidelines

 Article Submission Process

-2. All articles must be approved by the student researcher's faculty mentor(s) for submission to be complete.
-The Mentor Approval Form certifying the mentor has looked over the work and agreed to its publication in Aperture.
+All articles must be approved by the student researcher's faculty mentor(s) for submission to be complete.
+The Mentor Approval Form certifying the mentor has reviewed the work and agreed to its publication in Aperture.
 The Mentor Approval Form can be found HERE

 Please DO NOT include any author information within the submission itself, as Aperture is a blind-reviewed journal.
 Keep this information constrained to the cover page, which is a separate file upload done in addition to the main submission upload.